More public comment allowed on Growler jets at Whidbey

-After politicians weigh in, Navy grants more time for public comment on the draft study of the effects of more Growler jets on Whidbey Island.
+After politicians weigh in, the Navy grants more time for public comment on the draft study of the effects of more Growler jets on Whidbey Island.

 The Navy has decided to extend, by 30 days, the public-comment period for a draft environmental study of the effects of adding up to 36 EA-18G Growler aircraft to the Naval Air Station Whidbey Island-based fleet.